pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 a given SNP (a nucleotide on each chromosome copy).
 Some genotype entries are `0 0`, meaning that the genotype is unavailable.

-:pencil: This file is over 18 MB in size just to store the genotypes for 29 samples.
+:ledger: This file is over 18 MB in size just to store the genotypes for 29 samples.
 Why is this text format an inefficient way to store genotype data?
 How could you store the data more efficiently?